samsuh/2026-journal/README.md

 To do list:
 - Eye thing is still there but less noticeable.
 Hopefully it'll pass.
 Search says to watch out for saturated fats and coffee. oof.
 Better than being blind tho
   - ill start to cut down on things and up general health. maybe look into an eyecare supplement later.
 Maybe eat more salmon for omega3s.
+  - requested eye appointment for monday. awaiting confirmation.
-- Do some usdt to krw conversion. rate is good today. ill do it tonight to see where it goes.
+- Do some usdt to krw conversion. rate is good today. ill do it tonight to see where it goes. nice. rate went in my favor. ill do it before i go to sleep regardless of the execution price now since it's all good.
 - i kinda wanna go for a ride. dno where to go tho.